jcs-emacs/jcs-emacs/README.md

 answered by
 [Jordon Biondo](https://github.com/jordonbiondo).*

 📝 *P.S.
 The above cases are tested on Windows.
-Other OS that are not Windows should startup under a second.*
+Other OSs are not Windows should start within a second.*

 ## 🏆 Features